 6. Cortar /partir el bacalao (Literally: To cut / to share out the cod)

-Who shares out the cod in your household or workplace?
-As you’ve probably guessed, this modismo isn’t actually talking about fish.
+Who shares the cod in your household or workplace?
+As with most Spanish idioms, this one doesn’t actually refer to fish.
 Cortar el bacalao can be translated in many ways, but the closest equivalent in English is probably ‘call the shots’.
 Can you think of any other translations?

 7. Ser del año de la pera (Literally: To be from the year of the pear)

-Of the 7 on our list, this idiom is perhaps one of the most difficult on the list to deduce from its literal meaning.
+At number 7 on our list of Spanish idioms, this is perhaps one of the most difficult to deduce from its literal meaning.
 In Spanish, if something is ‘from the year of the pear’, it means that it is old-fashioned or dated.

 Let’s have a look at it in context: ‘Me encanta esta canción, pero es del año de la pera.’ = ‘I love this song, but it’s quite behind the times’.

-This expression isn’t exclusively used for thing such as clothing or music; it can also be used to say that somebody’s views on a particular topic are outdated.
+This expression isn’t exclusively used for things such as clothing or music; it can also be used to say that someone’s views on a particular topic are outdated.

 For example: ‘Armando es muy amable, pero sus ideas son del año de la pera.’ = ‘Armando is really nice, but his ideas are pretty outdated’.